LindaKeating/foclach-netlify/README.md

-# Word Master
+## Foclach

+A clone of octokatherine Word Master but slightly changed to allow Irish language players play the game using an Irish dictionary and Irish alphabet

 🔗 https://octokatherine.github.io/word-master/

-Heavily inspired by [Wordle](https://www.powerlanguage.co.uk/wordle/), Word Master is a word guessing game similar to Mastermind.
+Which was heavily inspired by [Wordle](https://www.powerlanguage.co.uk/wordle/), Word Master is a word guessing game similar to Mastermind.
 I created this because I love Wordle, but the once a day limit leaves me wanting more.

 ## Rules